testpuddle/Minting-NFTs/process.md

 dfx identity list

+Mine returns

+alice_auth

+anonymous

+default *

+ic_admin

 The one with the * will be the identity being used - normally it will be called default.

 dfx identity get-principal

 ## Step 14: Find another principal to whom you wish to transfer ownership of the NFT.

-dfx identity use alice_authdf   (This is just an example, use whatever one you see in the list for the example).
+dfx identity use alice_auth   (This is just an example, use whatever one you see in the list for the example).

 dfx get-principal